niftinessafoot/sorted-array/README.md

 ## installation

-_Sorted Array_ can be used as an [https://www.npmjs.com/package/@afoot/sorted-array](npm package) or download the package and use it as an ESM module right in the browser.
+_Sorted Array_ can be used as an [npm package](https://www.npmjs.com/package/@afoot/sorted-array) or download the package and use it as an ESM module right in the browser.

 ## documentation